dancer1325/amazon-workmail-user-guide/doc_source/clients.md

 # Setting up email clients for Amazon WorkMail<a name="clients"></a>

-Amazon WorkMail integrates with most popular email apps and devices\.
-You can synchronize your email, calendar, and contacts between Amazon WorkMail and your client\.

-When your Amazon WorkMail administrator invites you to sign in to your Amazon WorkMail account, you can sign in using the Amazon WorkMail web client\.
-You can also set up other email clients for use with your Amazon WorkMail account, such as Microsoft Outlook, the stock Android or iOS clients, macOS clients, or IMAP clients\.
-Currently, POP3 clients are not supported\.

-**Warning**
+* ways to use your Amazon WorkMail account
+  * Amazon WorkMail web client
+  * other email clients
+    * Microsoft Outlook,
+    * stock Android or iOS clients,
+    * macOS clients,
+    * IMAP clients
+    * POP3 clients
+      * ⚠️NOT supported ⚠️

+* recommendations
+  * install antivirus software | your computer
-To help protect your computer from malicious email attachments, we recommend that you install antivirus software\.
+    * Reason: 🧠protect your computer from malicious email attachments 🧠

 **Topics**
 + [Signing in to the Amazon WorkMail web client](web-client.md)